iyepes/CodePathSwift-week1-RottenTomatoes/README.md

 Hours used: 24

-Notes: It's pretty frustrating not to find documentation with examples for simple tasks for beginners.
-My course partners helped a lot with hints and tutorials.
+Notes: My course partners helped a lot with hints and tutorials.